jonathanabennett/projectwarrior/README.md

 ### 0.4

 - (We can already do this!)
-Use metadata to automatically add metadata to created tasks in taskwarrior (if a project has the @computer tag, then so do tasks created from it in gtd-review)
+Use metadata to automatically add metadata to created tasks in taskwarrior (if a project has the @computer tag, then so do tasks created from it in projectwarrior)